 Security Operations Baseline

-- observability points (
+contract — safe defaults, fail-closed gates, observability points

 Defaults